8 Summer Buys That Zara Is Doing Better Than Anywhere Else

 Whether you're a devoted minimalist or adore a playful print, Zara has every summer aesthetic covered.

-If you've taken a look around the high street summer collections recently, you'll have noticed that a few brands have upped their game considerably.
-H&M has leaned into a designer appeal for its recent resortwear collection, whilst Nobody's Child shows off its expertise in dresses.
-But right now, it's Zara that has my full attention, as it's taken the new season as a chance to demonstrate how the brand can create expensive-looking styles to suit every summer aesthetic.
+If you've taken a look around the high-street summer collections recently, you'll have noticed that a few brands have upped their game considerably.
+H&M has leaned into a designer appeal for its recent resortwear collection, whilst Nobody's Child is showing off its expertise in dresses.
+But right now, it's Zara that has my full attention, as it's taken the new season as a chance to demonstrate its expertise in creating expensive-looking styles to suit every summer aesthetic.

 From devoted minimalists to playful print enthusiasts, Zara's summer collection covers all bases.
-Leaning into both trending styles and timeless classics is something that brings us editors back to the brand, and in my opinion, this season features the most amount of soon-to-be best-sellers yet.
-For those who seek out understated buys, you'll appreciate the refined approach to a great white skirt and classic blazer, whilst those who are embracing the boho revival will find themselves drawn to the intricate blouses on offer.
-Polka dots are the print of the season, and after a few sell-out styles already this summer, I predict this brown version will be the next It buy.
+A brand which leans into both trending styles and timeless classics will bring editors back time and again, and in my opinion, this season features the biggest number of soon-to-be-best-sellers yet.
+If you're seeking understated buys, you'll appreciate the refined approach to a great white skirt and classic blazer, whilst those who are embracing the boho revival will find themselves drawn to the intricate blouses on offer.
+Polka dots are the print of the season, and after a few sell-out styles already this summer, I predict the brown dress below will be the high street's next It buy.

 Keep scrolling to explore the best Zara summer buys.